nolanzurek/MIDI-Visualizer/README.md

 - 'fps': controls the frames per second (more applicable when `renderMode` is false)
 - `backgroundColor`: controls the background color of the visualization

+The dimensions of the sketch window can also be changed by the user as the visualizer will compensate to the width and height of the window.
+However, processing will not let the width and height be bound to a variable, so the user must edit the `size` call directly in the setup block.

 ### I/O and dependencies
 The following are file paths to software and files that the sketch requires to run.
 - `midiPath`: the path to the MIDI file to be rendered